BenGOsborn/BenGOsborn/README.md

-## 👉 I'm a man on a mission to keep 📚 learning and 🦾 improvin
+## 👉 I'm a man on a mission to keep 📚 learning and 🦾 improving

 ### Programming topics I enjoy:
  - 🕸️ Fullstack software development (specifically backend)